click0/ansible-mfsbsd-install-via-linux-lite/README.md

 ## Variables

-See the defaults and examples in vars.
+See the `defaults/main.yml` and examples in vars.

 ## Workflow